Dear Mr. Electrician: How do I determine if I need an attic fan replacement?

 Some thermostats have a test button on them to test the motor if the temperature is not hot enough.
 Most of the time I can just lower the thermostat setting all the way down to activate the motor.

-HOW I WIRE AN ATTIC FAN MOTOR
+HOW I WIRE A FAN

 On a routine call to replace some smoke alarms, one of which was in the attic I discovered the above wiring mess on a perfectly good and running attic fan.
 I showed the homeowners my pictures and they authorized me to make repairs.
+Notice the manufacture’s label on the fan housing.

 Fortunately in this case an attic fan replacement motor was not needed, only a wiring repair.
 It is important that the 3/8″ flexible metal conduit is screwed on to the nub where the wires exit the fan.
 This ensures ground continuity.
 The leads on the motor are usually long enough.